nrfconnect/sdk-nrf/samples/matter/lock/README.rst

 Thread and Wi-Fi switching
 ==========================

-When built using the ``thread_wifi_switched`` build type and programmed to the nRF5340 DK with the nRF7002 EK shield attached, the door lock sample supports a feature that allows you to :ref:`switch between Matter over Thread and Matter over Wi-Fi <ug_matter_overview_architecture_integration_designs_switchable>` at runtime.
+When built using the :ref:`switched Thread and Wi-Fi configuration <matter_lock_sample_custom_configs>` and programmed to the nRF5340 DK with the nRF7002 EK shield attached, the door lock sample supports a feature that allows you to :ref:`switch between Matter over Thread and Matter over Wi-Fi <ug_matter_overview_architecture_integration_designs_switchable>` at runtime.
 Due to Matter protocol limitations, a single Matter node can only use one transport protocol at a time.

 .. matter_door_lock_sample_thread_wifi_switch_desc_start